Pasadena’s Dedicated Public Garden

 Next up was the Vernal Pool.
 When the pool is inundated with water (not today), you can see fairy shrimps and diving beetles, not that I would have recognized them.
-One of the signs along the way also stated that of all these important habitats in Los Angeles County, 99% have been lost (as you see, you can download an app that will give you a QR code to access even more information).
+One of the signs along the way also stated that of all these essential habitats in Los Angeles County, 99% have been lost (as you see, you can download an app that will give you a QR code to access even more information).

 What’s ahead, a mini Stonehenge?
 Nope, it was the famed Arlington Garden Labyrinth.
-Betty said, “The labyrinth was created by the 10th grade class at Mayfield Senior School.
-It’s a classical seven circuit labyrinth, and the girls created it in about three hours in 2010.”
+Betty said, “The labyrinth was created by the 10th-grade class at Mayfield Senior School.
+It’s a classical seven-circuit labyrinth, and the girls created it in about three hours in 2010.”
 A sign states, “The labyrinth is merely a circuitous route to the center (which is sometimes seen as the center of your inner thoughts).”
 They can also stimulate right brain activity, but since I had downed a couple of martinis the previous evening, my brain was not functioning at full capacity.

 This room (which I had photographed on a previous trip) is called the Wish Trees Terrace.
 Betty emailed that there were about 35 different rooms at one point with a sign with a QR code on each sign.
 They needed to redo them since they had faded over time.

-Betty said that the Olive Tree area is called the Olive Allee, “and it’s the most formal Mediterranean room of all, with rectangle shape, mirrored sides, a pomegranate in each corner.
+Betty said that the Olive Tree area is called the Olive Allee, “and it’s the most formal Mediterranean room of all, with a rectangle shape, mirrored sides, a pomegranate in each corner.
 Originally we had lavender down the middle but as the olive trees grew there was too much shade for the lavender to bloom.”

-Tracy, Remi and Frankie sought refuge…
+Tracy, Remi, and Frankie sought refuge…

 Succulents can be found everywhere…